When I was younger (that’s me on the left), marketing was easier.

 Google wants to trust your website and content.
 Having great content on your website will encourage visitors to return, encourage people to link to and share that content through their own social networks.
 This is a key route to gaining inbound links and authority.

-If you want your copy to get read and improve sales engagement and conversions get it written by an experienced, qualified marketer who understands SEO, blogging and social media marketing.
-Try my Content Marketing services.
+If you want to get to grips with how to get your copy read and improve sales engagement and conversions then sign up for my Content Marketing Training.
 Get in touch, call 01803 413481 or email [email protected]